-- All projects will be done with a partner. - All projects you turn in must be the work of your team and your team ALONE. - Partner teams MAY NOT work with other partner teams on projects. - It is NOT acceptable to copy solutions from other students. - It is NOT acceptable to copy (or start your) solutions from the Internet. - It is NOT acceptable to use public GitHub archives to obtain solutions or to store your project code. - We have tools and methods, developed over many years, for detecting this.
+- All projects will be done individually. - It is NOT acceptable to copy solutions from other students. - It is NOT acceptable to copy (or start your) solutions from the Internet.

+- It is NOT acceptable to use public GitHub archives to obtain solutions or to store your project code. - We have tools and methods, developed over many years, for detecting this.
 You WILL be caught, and the penalties WILL be severe.
-This software can even detect attempts to purposefully obfuscate copying. - If you are caught you will receive at the minimum an F in the course and a letter on your university record documenting the incidence of cheating. - · Both the giver and the receiver of code are equally culpable and suffer equal penalties.
+This software can even detect attempts to purposefully obfuscate copying. - If you are caught you will receive at the minimum an F in the course and a letter on your university record documenting the incidence of cheating. - Both the giver and the receiver of code are equally culpable and suffer equal penalties.